teemupaloniemi/gronto/README.md

 # TODO

 1. Yes, but why?
+   - Course prerequisite assignment seems to be the biggest unsolved problem in curriculum design.
+       - Here we could show the space of curriculum desing problems and show how this relates to them.
+   - Scheduling just helps in practice, it has been solved million times before so we don't ellaborate on it now.

 2. Is the problem social or technical?
    - Both, but we aim to work on the technical problems.